lucydot/effmass/README.md

 If you use `effmass` for your published research [please cite accordingly](#citing-effmass).

 ## What's new?

+💃 `effmass` now has more options for locating extrema of a particular type: by direction or band type (conduction/valence/frontier).
+There are updated usage examples in the [tutorial](./tutorials/Tutorial.ipynb).

 💃 `effmass` now interfaces with more codes:
 - it can read in Castep output data (in addition to Vasp and FHI-aims)